Percolation games, probabilistic cellular automata, and the hard-core model: Introduction

 \subsection{Two dimensional games and ergodicity}

-Let each site of $\Z^2$ be closed with probability $p$ and open with probability $1-p$, independently for different sites.
+Let $p,q\in[0,1)$ with $0\leq p+q\leq 1$.
+Let each site of $\Z^2$ be one of three types: a \textbf{trap} with probability $p$, a \textbf{target} with probability $q$, and \textbf{open} with probability $1-p-q$, independently for different sites.
 Consider the following two-player game.
 A token starts at the origin.
 The players move alternately; if the token is currently at $x$, a move consists of moving it to $x+(0,1)$ or to $x+(1,0)$.
+If a player moves the token to a trap, that player loses the game immediately.
+If a player moves the token to a target, that player wins the game immediately.
+Otherwise (i.e.\ if the destination site is open), the game continues with the other player's turn.

-The token is only allowed to move to an open site.
-In accordance with the ``normal play rule'' of combinatorial game theory, if both the sites $x+(0,1)$ and $x+(1,0)$ are closed, then the player whose turn it is to move loses the game.
-The entire configuration of open and closed sites is known to both players at all times.
-We call this the \df{percolation game} on $\Z^2$.
+The entire random assignment of traps, targets and open sites to $\Z^2$ (which we call the \df{percolation configuration}) is known to both players at all times.
+We call this game the \df{percolation game} on $\Z^2$.
+We will call the special case $q=0$ (where we have only traps and open sites) the \textbf{trapping game}, and the case $p=0$ (where we have only targets and open sites) the \textbf{target game}.

-If $p\geq 1-p_c$, where $p_c$ is the critical probability for directed site percolation, then, with probability 1, only finitely many sites can be reached from the origin along directed paths of open sites, and so the game must end in finite time.
+If $p+q\geq 1-p_c$, where $p_c$ is the critical probability for directed site percolation, then, with probability 1, only finitely many sites can be reached from the origin along directed paths of open sites, and so the game must end in finite time.
 In particular, one or other player must have a winning strategy.
 (A \df{strategy} for one or other player is a map that assigns a legal move, where one exists, to each vertex; a \df{winning} strategy is one that results in a win for that player, whatever strategy the other player uses.)
-Suppose on the other hand that $p<1-p_c$; is there now a positive probability that neither player has a winning strategy?
+Suppose on the other hand that $p+q<1-p_c$; is there now a positive probability that neither player has a winning strategy?
 In that case we say that the game is a \df{draw}, with the interpretation that it continues for ever with best play.
-(When $p=0$ the game is clearly always a draw).
+(When $p=q=0$ the game is clearly always a draw.)

 See Figure~\ref{sim} for simulations on a finite triangular region, with draws imposed as a boundary condition.
-As the size of this region tends to $\infty$, the probability of a draw starting from the origin converges to the probability of a draw on $\Z^2$; the question is whether this limiting probability is positive for any $p$.
+As the size of this region tends to $\infty$, the probability of a draw starting from the origin converges to the probability of a draw on $\Z^2$; the question is whether this limiting probability is positive for any $p$ and $q$.

 Related questions are considered in \cite{holroyd-martin} and \cite{BHMW}, in which the underlying graph is respectively a Galton-Watson tree, and a random subset of the lattice with undirected moves.